70 Hours in Hell at the Mayweather-McGregor Fight in Vegas

 I order the cheeseburger, obviously, and am quickly joined at the table by Sky.
 She’s from Vegas and has been working at the club since it soft-launched in May.
 After a few perfunctory questions about me (“Where are you from?”
 “What are you in town for?”
 “What do you do for a living,” etc.), I start interviewing her.

 Sky says Floyd is here pretty much every night, usually upstairs, where Sky says she’s seen Drake, Kevin Hart and members of the Golden State Warriors.
-I stay long enough to hear another dancer, named Star, mention that the rapper Future was in recently and took some videos of various performers’ twerking skills—a massive no-no in the world of gentleman’s clubs.
+I stay long enough to hear another dancer, named Star, mention that the rapper Future was in recently and took some videos of various performers’ twerking skills—a massive no-no in the world of gentlemen’s clubs.
 Floyd’s people, apparently, turned a blind eye for their famous guest.

 In between conversations, I bite into my cheeseburger, which comes topped with “secret girl sauce.”
 No one in the club seems to know why they call it that, but it’s far tastier than the name would lead you to believe.
 Slowly, the room fills up with groups of men far smaller than the Mayweather or McGregor entourages.
 A phalanx of polo shirts makes its way to one of the private rooms, which is just another stage, but smaller.
 The door to the room remains open, making it not so private, but no one complains.